nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 ![Wiring micro:bits.Two of the wires connect straight(3V-to-3V and GND-to-GND) but the other two cross over (1-to-2 and 2-to-1).](Microbit_wired.png)

+!!! note ""
+	**Figure 1.2:** Wiring micro:bits.
+Two of the wires connect straight (3V-to-3V and GND-to-GND) but the other two cross over (1-to-2 and 2-to-1)

 To test, use the program from the figure showing the Telegraph program; press button A on each micro:bit and check that the LED illuminates on the other one.
 You will use the blocks from the *Pins* menu.
 This menu is under *Advanced*.
 Click on the *More* link to